Stan-create/TItanic-Task/README.md

 # TItanic-Task
-:ship: Solution of Titanic Kaggle Task with R
+Solution of Titanic Kaggle Task with R